andr-ew/nest_/lib/nest_/README.md

 ADD

+_grid.toggle: range argument

+_grid.pattern
+_grid.switchpat --switch btw multiple patterns ? or use this as the multiplex behavior ?
+_grid.preset

 trigger & toggle t argument: restrict to range of held time when edge == 0

-_grid.affordance.wrap
+_grid.affordance.wrap ?

-_grid.toggle: range argument

 _grid.numtog ?
 _grid.shape (eathsea) named combinations of normalized trigger presses for line & plane. add the naming feature to trigger ? (un-normalized)

-_grid.pattern
-_grid.switchpat --switch btw multiple patterns _grid.preset

 REFACTOR